Responsible Sourcing & Supply Chain Management

 Small Vendor Program

-Our Small Vendor Program aims to break down barriers to market access for small businesses of all backgrounds, enabling them to compete on an equal basis for business opportunities.
-This helps us to drive competitiveness and innovation in our supply chain, stimulate positive socio-economic impact and reflects the communities where we live and work and the clients we serve around the world.
+Our Small Vendor Program aims to break down barriers to market access for small businesses of all backgrounds, enabling them to compete equally for business opportunities.
+This drives competitiveness and innovation in our supply chain, stimulates positive socio-economic impact and reflects the communities where we live and work and the clients we serve around the world.
+Our vendor engagement efforts have been previously recognized by WEConnect International.
+We progressed from a Silver-level Champion in 2022 to Gold in 2023, achieving Platinum-level Champion status in 2024.